balena-io/docs/pages/learn/more/collected-data.md

 ## User data collected by {{ $names.company.lower }}

-{{ $names.company.lower }} collects information about CLI and web dashboard users behaviour.
+{{ $names.company.lower }} collects information about CLI and web dashboard users behavior.
 User data we process includes

 * user name (login) and the email address used to log into the system,